osisoft/Client-Failover-Service/content/configuration/health-endpoints.md

 curl -i -k -u <username>:<password> -d "@<json file name>.json" -H "Content-Type: application/json" -X PUT "http://<host>:<port>/api/v1/configuration/system/healthendpoints"
 ```

-For additional information on the curl parameters, such as -i or -k, refer to the [Configuration Tool](xref:ConfigurationTools) section.
+For additional information on the curl parameters, such as -i or -k, refer to the [Configuration Tools](xref:ConfigurationTools) section.

  **Note:** For a list of other REST operations you can perform, like updating or replacing a health endpoints configuration, see [REST URLs](#rest-urls).